Kempe Chains and Rooted Minors: Introduction

-All graphs in the present paper are supposed to be finite, undirected, and simple.
+All graphs in the paper are finite, undirected, and simple.
 For terminology not defined here we refer to contemporary text books such as~\cite{BondyMurty2008} or~\cite{Diestel2017}.
 By $K_S$ the complete graph on a finite set $S$ is denoted.
+Note that we emphasize the vertex set $S$ here and don't speak about $K_{|S|}$.
 A (minimal) {\em transversal} of a set $\mathfrak{C}$ of disjoint sets is a set $T$ containing exactly one member of every $A \in \mathfrak{C}$ and nothing else; we also say that $\mathfrak{C}$ is {\em traversed} by $T$.
 A {\em coloring} of a graph $G$ is a partition $\mathfrak{C}$ of its vertex set $V(G)$ into {\em anticliques}, that is, sets of pairwise nonadjacent vertices.
 The {\em chromatic number} $\chi(G)$ is the smallest order of a coloring of $G$.
-A {\em Kempe chain} is a connected component of $G[A \cup B]$ for some $A \not= B$ from $\mathfrak{C}$.
-For a transversal $T$ of a coloring $\mathfrak{C}$ of $G$ we define the graph $H(G,\mathfrak{C},T)$ to be the graph on $T$ where any two $s \not= t$ are adjacent if and only if they belong to the same Kempe chain in $G$.
-A graph $H$ is a {\em minor} of a graph $G$ if there exists a family $c=(V_t)_{t \in V(H)}$ of pairwise disjoint subsets of $V(G)$, called {\em bags}, such that $V_t$ is nonempty and $G[V_t]$ is connected for all $t \in V(H)$ and there is an edge connecting $V_t$ and $V_s$ for all $st \in E(H)$.
+A {\em Kempe chain} is a component of $G[A \cup B]$ for some $A \not= B$ from a coloring $\mathfrak{C}$.
+A graph $H$ is a {\em minor} of a graph $G$ if there exists a family $c=(V_t)_{t \in V(H)}$ of pairwise disjoint subsets of $V(G)$, called {\em bags}, such that $V_t$ is nonempty and $G[V_t]$ is connected for all $t \in V(H)$ and there is an edge connecting $V_s$ and $V_t$ for all $st \in E(H)$.
 Any such $c$ is called an {\em $H$\!-certificate} in $G$, and a {\em rooted $H$\!-certificate} if, moreover, $V(H) \subseteq V(G)$ and $t \in V_t$ for all $t \in V(H)$.
 If there exists a rooted $H$\!-certificate, then $H$ is a {\em rooted minor} of $G$.